 3. Secure employee rights

-One of the more challenging aspects of remote work policies is enforcing employee rights, such as break time, time off, and making sure people truly step away from business processes — like email.
+One of the more challenging aspects of remote work policies is enforcing employee rights, such as break time, and time off, and ensuring people step away from business processes — like email.
 That’s because remote work essentially shifts the responsibility to the employees, and it’s easy to get caught up in your work and forget these essential perks.
 It’s also the fastest way to experience burnout and ruin productivity.

-While the same scenario probably isn’t going to play out for your small business unless you have remote workers, it does show it’s vital to honor employee rights.
+While the same scenario probably doesn’t play out for your small business unless you have remote workers, it does show it’s vital to honor employee rights.

 4. Be understanding and supportive